torusbrane/Power_BI/README.md

 Python, Jupyter Notebooks (using Python of course), and Power BI for data visualization.

-A supplimental addition to this course would be to use different data visualization tools, such as Streamlit or Matplotlib.
-This will be a side project for supplimental learning.
+A supplemental addition to this course would be to use different data visualization tools, such as Streamlit or Matplotlib.
+This will be a side project for supplemental learning.